 The Grand Canyon is – although many people think it is – NOT the biggest canyon in the world, sure it is the most famous.
 Besides, the red rock formation of the canyon only makes the natural wonder so much more dramatic and one-of-a-kind.

-If you want to have the full experience of the majesty and grandeur of Grand Canyon, I would strongly recommend you to go to the Grand Canyon National Park (a.k.a. the North Rim and the South Rim); and it might take a few days to visit other famous spots like the Oljato-Monument Valley, Antelope Canyon, the Wave, and Horseshoe Bend.
+If you want to have the full experience of the majesty and grandeur of the Grand Canyon, I would strongly recommend you to go to the Grand Canyon National Park (a.k.a. the North Rim and the South Rim); and it might take a few days to visit other famous spots like the Oljato-Monument Valley, Antelope Canyon, the Wave, and Horseshoe Bend.

 Read more: Flying over the Grand Canyon

-The Grand Canyon West is not within the National Park, it is a privately-owned company operated by the Hualapai Tribe and requires the purchase of a tour package to entry.
+The Grand Canyon West is not within the National Park, it is a privately-owned company operated by the Hualapai Tribe and requires the purchase of a tour package to enter.
 The site consists of three scenic areas around the airstrip – the Hualapai Ranch, Grand Canyon Skywalk at Eagle Point, and Guano Point.
 Every entrance package includes parking at the terminal and shuttle bus transportation to the two scenic viewing areas, and the Hualapai Ranch.
 In addition to the admission, visitors could pay extra for add-ons such as professional photographs of their visit to the Skywalk, air tours, or meal plans.

 The Hualapai Ranch is usually the firsts pitstop of the package tour.
 There are few huts and houses where tourists could pet the horses, interact with the “cowboys” or pay for horseback riding along the rim.
 Nothing too exciting there, except there are canyon-facing cabins for visitors to stay overnight, join the cowboys to make S’mores, and hear stories around an open fire.